 - Excessive noise after 11pm: €300–€3,000 depending on complaints.

-- Fancy dress sashes: Same deal.
+- Fancy dress sashes: same deal.
 You're painting a target on yourselves.

 - Urinating in public: €750 minimum.
-The cathedral does NOT count as a toilet.
+The cathedral does not count as a toilet.

-The reality: Málaga wants tourist money but not tourist chaos.
+Málaga wants tourist money but not tourist chaos.
 The crackdown is specifically targeting stag and hen groups who treat the Old Town like Magaluf circa 2010.

 The locals complained, the council listened, and now there are plainclothes officers looking for groups behaving badly.
 Your hotel will kick you out with no refund if neighbours complain.
 It happens regularly.

 The trick is picking venues where your group is welcome to be loud.
-That's what this guide is for.

 The Private Rooftop Play